AntonRagot/MachineLearning2019/project2/README.md

 ```

+Feel free to run the file `human_test.py` to try classifying random tweets to positive or negative.

 **Note**:
 - run `initialize.py` to download the `WordNetLemmatizer` from the `nltk` library.
 - run `pip3 install -U symspellpy` to install symspellpy